The E-mail Commentary from Eco-Justice Ministries

 The second line becomes meaningful when -- and only when -- the community has at least a passing awareness of the Navajo concept of "beauty".
 With that awareness, though, "beauty" can stretch and enhance our Christian spirituality and theology.
 Beauty can help us express the joy of resurrection that extends through human communities and all of creation.

-(The liturgical phrasing makes me think of the text that often scrolls across the bottom of TV ads for high-performance cars, "Professional driver on a closed course."
-Don't drive 60 miles per hour on a windy road when other cars are present, and don't try culturally-shaped liturgy without first educating the congregation!)
+(The Navajo-inspired liturgical phrasing makes me think of the text that often scrolls across the bottom of TV ads for high-performance cars, "Professional driver on a closed course."
+Just as you should not drive 60 miles per hour on a winding road when other cars are present, so, too, you should not try culturally-shaped liturgy without first educating the congregation!)

 + + + + +